-- 1. Proposed phased partnership approach with Richard and Ann Crevelt (Crevelt) for the rehabilitation, reuse, and maintenance of the Hawthorn Historic Complex (HHC). - 2.
-Issuance of a one-year permit-to-enter to Crevelt to begin initial planning, site cleanup, and other preliminary work. - 3.
-Ongoing discussions with Crevelt to further develop the terms and conditions for a future long-term partnership. - 4.
-Deferral of the second proposal for a nature center until the Public Access Plan for the Hawthorn Property is initiated.
+- 1. Approve the proposed phased partnership approach with Richard and Ann Crevelt (Crevelt) for the rehabilitation, reuse, and maintenance of the Hawthorn Historic Complex (HHC). - 2.
+Approve issuance of a one-year permit-to-enter to Crevelt to begin initial planning, site cleanup, and other preliminary work. - 3.
+Approve ongoing discussions with Crevelt to further develop the terms and conditions for a future long-term partnership. - 4.
+Approve deferral of the second proposal for a nature center until the Public Access Plan for the Hawthorn Property is initiated.